CBS: Harassment allegations

-Alleged capitulation to Donald Trump Administration
+Second Trump administration

-In 2025, some criticized CBS for seeming to capitulate to the second Donald Trump administration, allegedly in part to gain federal government approval for the Skydance-Paramount merger.
+In 2025, some accused CBS of capitulating to the second Donald Trump administration, allegedly in part to gain federal government approval for the Skydance–Paramount merger.

 In April, in response to a lawsuit filed by Trump, 60 Minutes editor Bill Owens resigned, saying "he no longer has control of the show."

-On July 17, Stephen Colbert announced that his version of the Late Show was cancelled effective May 2026 at the conclusion of his current contract, and that the entire Late Show franchise would be retired at this time.
-While CBS called the decision "purely financial", many were skeptical of the network's true motivations about ending the long-running late night program, especially as the decision came almost immediately after Colbert had publicly called CBS's $16 million payment to the Trump Administration "a big fat bribe", the pending Skydance merger was approved soon after by the Trump-controlled FCC, and Trump publicly celebrated Colbert's firing.
-Other late night hosts spoke out in support of Colbert, with several appearing in cameo roles on the July 20 episode of the Late Show to offer their support.
+On July 17, Stephen Colbert announced that his show, The Late Show with Stephen Colbert would be canceled effective May 2026 at the conclusion of his current contract, and that the entire Late Show franchise would be retired at that time.
+While CBS stated that the decision was "purely financial", many were skeptical, since the decision came shortly after Colbert had publicly called CBS's $16 million settlement to Trump "a big fat bribe", the pending Skydance merger was approved soon after by the FCC, and Trump publicly celebrated the show's cancellation.
+Other late night hosts spoke out in support of Colbert, with several appearing in cameo roles on the July 20 episode of The Late Show to offer their support.

+On January 14, 2026, CBS reported that Jonathan Ross, the ICE agent who shot Renee Nicole Good in Minneapolis, suffered internal bleeding to the torso after the incident.
+A CBS staffer who was unauthorized to speak publicly said, "It was viewed as a thinly veiled, anonymous leak by [the Trump administration] to someone who'd carry it online."
+Forbes, The Guardian and Mediaite reported that there was "huge internal concern" at CBS News over running that news report.

+Postponed CECOT story

+On December 21, CBS postponed a 60 Minutes report on the CECOT prison in El Salvador three hours before it was due to air.
+A CBS News spokesperson said the segment "needed additional reporting."
+The New York Times reported that Sharyn Alfonsi, who reported the segment, wrote that the segment had been "screened five times and cleared by both CBS attorneys and Standards and Practices"; Alfonsi called the postponement a "political" decision.

+Peter Attia resignation over involvement in Epstein files

+In February 2026, Peter Attia, who joined as part of a new contributor group in January, resigned after U.S. Justice Department documents revealed past email exchanges with convicted sex offender Jeffrey Epstein.